Magnolia Bakery, Broadway musicals, squirrels in Central Park + burgers at Shake Shack.

 Afterwards I head across the road to the Theatre District Shake Shack, named by The New York Magazine as best burger in 2005.
 Lines can stretch to an hour plus, but I was lucky as I went at 10PM in the dead of winter so only had to wait half an hour.
 I got a cheeseburger with their special sauce and a caramel shake.
 While they are conventional diner items, everything is made with quality ingredients which makes for a tasty, cheap meal.

-Afterwards I head up to a Starbucks and tucked myself in a corner with a Mint Tea – I had a skype date with my friend Mike back in Phoenix, and I stayed there until almost midnight in the city that never sleeps.
+Afterwards I head up to a Starbucks and tucked myself in a corner with a Mint Tea, and I stayed there until almost midnight in the city that never sleeps.